 Shortly after our arrival, Eliza took us on a tour of her garden.
 There in a corner of Eliza’s garden, we spotted dozens of small husked fruit on the ground under a squat shrub that I’d never seen before.

 “What are those?”
 I asked.
-“Ground cherries,” said Eliza.
+“Ground cherries or husk cherries as some people call them,” said Eliza.
 “Take the husks off and try some.”

 I happily obliged.
-My eyes lit up as the flavors of the small yellow fruit exploded on my taste buds.
+My eyes lit up as the flavors of the small yellow ground cherry fruit exploded on my taste buds.
 Notes of pineapple, strawberries, tomatoes, and tropical tang ensued.

-The Tyrant — never one to miss out on an exciting food experience — soon followed, and we were both equally amazed.
+The Tyrant — never one to miss out on an exciting food experience — soon followed, and we were both equally thrilled.